Jeffrey Epstein Accuser Chauntae Davies Says She Is ‘Absolutely Suspicious’ Of The Way He Died

 Though Davies admits that Epstein’s decision to sign a will two days before his death is an indication that he did take his own life, she said he may have been planning to “get out of it and disappear.”

-Chauntae Davies was one of a number of women who spoke out at a court hearing this week, telling their stories of abuse even after his death and the end of the criminal case against Epstein.
+Davies was one of a number of women who spoke out at a court hearing this week, telling their stories of abuse even after his death and the end of the criminal case against Epstein.
 Authorities said that they will still aggressively pursue charges about those who helped Epstein.

-Like a number of other women, Davies said that she was recruited by Epstein associate Ghislaine Maxwell to be a private masseuse for Jeffrey Epstein, but ended up being sexually abused on a number of occasions.
+Like a number of other women, Davies said that she was recruited by Epstein associate Ghislaine Maxwell to be a private masseuse for Epstein, but ended up being sexually abused on a number of occasions.
 Epstein was accused of targeting vulnerable girls and luring them into sexual slavery, with other women claiming that he instructed them to have sex with some of his rich and powerful friends.

-Chauntae Davies is not the only person who has raised questions about the billionaire’s death.
+Davies is not the only person who has raised questions about the billionaire’s death.
 Epstein was reportedly placed on suicide watch at some point during his imprisonment at the Metropolitan Correctional Center in Manhattan, but had it lifted before his death.
 Many have raised questions about why that happened and raised doubts about the injuries he suffered in his death.

 "“I will not let him win in death,” another woman, Chauntae Davies, told the court."